Xiangyang1984/Pneumo-Typer/README.md

 	$ perl path_to_update_mlstdb_cgmlstdb.pl -m T -c F

-#### Update both mlst dataset and cgmlst dataset using the following command with 4 parallels
+#### Update both mlst dataset and cgmlst dataset with 4 parallels (note: sets more parallels may lead to download failtures for some genes) using the following command

 	$ perl path_to_update_mlstdb_cgmlstdb.pl -m T -c T -t 4